Box jellyfish are a highly dangerous invertebrates species.

 Thailand’s Andaman Coast, which sees much deeper water, is considered to be the safer in terms of jellyfish activity.
 However, both Hua Hin and Cha-am do suffer serious jellyfish influx during the wet season.
 One serious sting incident is pictured later on in this article.

-Season/Climate When Box Jellyfish Come Inshore:
+Highest Risk Months: When Box Jellyfish Come Inshore

 More box jellyfish appear during Thailand’s wet monsoon season, owing to the increased activity of the ocean and the changing winds that bring these jellyfish closer to the shoreline, where swimmers are more likely to be.